-Claire Robert Emery was born in Abington, Massachusetts, and he graduated from Abington High School.
+Claire Robert Emery was born in Abington, Massachusetts.
+He attended the Farm and Trade School on Thompson's Island, graduating in 1912, and then attended North Abington High School for two years, but did not graduate.
 Much of his youth was spent on his grandfather's farm.
 He later moved to Hingham.
 Unsure of what he wanted to do with his life, he took a job at Gilchrist's Department Store in Boston, managing the shoe department.
 It was customary in those days for companies to have employee glee clubs or drama groups to entertain at company functions.
 Bob, who could play several instruments, joined a quartet at the store.
 It was 1921, and the local radio station, 1XE (later known as WGI) was constantly seeking volunteer talent to perform on the air.
 So the Gilchrist Quartet went to Medford Hillside to sing at 1XE, and even though they only knew a few songs, they got a good response.
 The PD, Herb Miller, liked their harmonies and invited them back.
 He especially felt that Bob had potential as an entertainer, and during the Christmas season, he asked Bob to play Santa Claus on 1XE.
 Bob felt he was too young to be a credible Santa, so he created a character called “Big Brother” to read stories and answer kids' letters to Santa.
 He was ultimately hired full-time, with a salary of $35 a week.
 During 1922, he alternated with various of the AMRAD employees (including Bill Barrow—“Uncle Billy”, Eunice Randall, and several others) handling the children's programming.
 He also used his musical talent to sing with other Amradians, and sometimes he accompanied a vocalist.
 But it would be another year before he became the official host of a very successful kids' show—The Big Brother Club.

 By late 1923/early 1924, Bob Emery (or C.R.E. when he was announcing—some announcers still used only initials, a tradition from the early days of ham radio) was the Program Director of WGI.
 He had also started the Big Brother Club, and it was rapidly becoming a very popular program.
 As its name suggested, it was a club—kids who listened could apply for membership.
 They would get a membership card and pin, and they had to promise to do good deeds and be good citizens.
 Bob's show on WGI was done with a very limited budget (AMRAD was in financial trouble by this time), but kids loved him, and he always managed to find interesting guests.
 Meanwhile, as AMRAD's money problems grew more serious, Bob Emery and several other WGI personnel quietly began seeking other options, in case their paychecks suddenly came to a halt.
 Fortunately, a new station was going on the air in September of 1924—run by the Edison Electric Illuminating Company.
 It had financial stability, it wanted to hire good people, and Bob decided to join them as their PD.
 This must have been a serious blow to WGI to lose the person who was their highest profile talent—Bob did lots of appearances and was a good will ambassador for the AMRAD station—but now, he took those talents to a new station, for which he requested the call letters WEEI.
 (Going with him as his assistant was Marjorie Drew, who had been in charge of women's programming at WGI.
 She would now do similar programming at WEEI, and also help to book the guests for the Big Brother Club.)